wintrover/CVFactory/README.md

 ## 📄 License

-This project is distributed under the MIT license.
-See the `LICENSE` file for details.
+This project is distributed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This means:

+- You are free to share and adapt the material for non-commercial purposes as long as you give appropriate credit.
+- You may NOT use this material for commercial purposes.

+See the `LICENSE` file for details or visit [Creative Commons BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).

 ## 👥 Team